-decodingSuccess where bit 0 = 0 means incomplete finish of decoding process and bit 0 = 1 means complete finish of decode process.
+decodingSuccess where 0 means incomplete finish of decoding process and 1 means complete finish of decode process.
 This variable means that the decoding process is finished completely.
-If stream has errors in the picture header syntax or the first slice header syntax of H.264 stream, VPU does not initiate the MB decoding routine and returns immediately.
-In this case, VPU returns bit 0 = 0, which means incomplete end of decoding process.
-Additionally, this variable uses some bits to indicate error reasons why VPU returns from picture decoding.
-In rollback mode, if bitstream buffer doesn't have enough bits for decoding a picture, VPU returns from decoding and rolls back its read pointer to the beginning of that picture.
+If stream errors occur in the picture header syntax or the first slice header syntax of H.264 stream, and VPU does not initiate the MB decoding routine and returns feedback immediately, VPU returns 0, which means incomplete end of decoding process.
+Additionally, this variable uses some bits to indicate error causes why VPU returns from picture decoding.
+In rollback mode, if bitstream buffer has insufficient bits for decoding a picture, VPU returns from decoding and rolls back its read pointer to the beginning of that picture.
 In this case, bit 4 of decodingSuccess is 1.
-When sequence parameters are changed, bit 20 of decodingSuccess is 1.